Paradox Table File Recovery

 Vronni's Money Saver

-I put a few items of interest to Delphi programmers here, and will be adding more periodically.
+I put a few items here, mostly of interest to Delphi and Lazarus programmers, and will be adding more intermittently.

 What Earth Would Look Like With Rings Like Saturn

 Delphi on Windows 7

 If you've been wondering, Marco Cantu reports Windows 7 is more compatible with old Delphi applications than Vista.

 Microsoft always regretted being left out of the Y2K problem.
 That's why they invented Vista.

 I discovered a problem with my BDEreset unit when transferring to a new PC with Vista.